Thomas S. Ferguson: Contributions

-His research contributions include the analysis of the "big match" zero-sum game with David Blackwell, a result that eventually led to the proof of existence of equilibrium values for limiting average payoff in all stochastic games; the Ferguson distribution on prior probability; Ferguson's Dirichlet process; Ferguson's pairing property in the analysis of misère subtraction games; and contributions to the theory of optimal stopping as e.g. co-authored work on Robbins' problem.
+His research contributions include the analysis of the "big match" zero-sum game with David Blackwell, a result that eventually led to the proof of existence of equilibrium values for limiting average payoff in all stochastic games.
+Ferguson is especially known for introducing the Dirichlet process, a foundational contribution to Bayesian nonparametric statistics i.e. the Ferguson distribution on prior probability; Ferguson's Dirichlet process).
+Ferguson's pairing property in the analysis of misère subtraction games; and contributions to the theory of optimal stopping as e.g. co-authored work on Robbins' problem.
+His work also connects decision-theoretic statistics, game theory, stochastic games, and optimal stopping.

 Recognition

 Ferguson was named a Fellow of the Institute of Mathematical Statistics in 1967, and a Fellow of the American Statistical Association in 1985.

 He was given the Belgian International Francqui Chair of Science in 1998.
 A festschrift in Ferguson's honor edited by F. Thomas Bruss and Lucien Le Cam was published in 2000.

 Personal life

 Ferguson married mathematician Beatriz Rossello, and is the father of poker player Chris Ferguson.
 He has coauthored papers with Chris Ferguson on the mathematics of poker and other games of chance.